learn-co-curriculum/js-basics-comparisons-readme/README.md

 // => false
 ```
 If you aren't sure what data type you are going to be receiving, but you still
-need to compare them, make sure that you tell Javascript to [convert the string
+need to compare them, make sure that you tell JavaScript to [convert the string
 to a number first][convert], and then compare.

 ***Top Tip***: Stick to comparing _numerical_ values with the relational
  operators and you'll be golden.

 ## Conclusion

-Javascript contains both equality and comparison operators that assist us in
+JavaScript contains both equality and comparison operators that assist us in
 writing functional code.
-Make sure you're always using the strict equality
+Make sure you're preferring the strict equality
 operators, and only comparing numerical values with the relational operators,
 and you'll avoid those annoying troubleshooting errors that can drive you crazy!